microsoft/vscode-dev-containers/containers/azure-functions-dotnet-6-isolated/README.md

    1. Anonymous
    1. Open in current window
 7. Press <kbd>F5</kbd> to start debugging project.
-8. After the debugger is started, open a local browser and enter the URL: `http://localhost:7071/api/HttpTriggerCSharp?name=remote`.
+8. After the debugger is started, open a local browser and enter the URL: `http://localhost:7071/api/HttpTriggerCSharp`.
     - If the port 7071 is not already open, press <kbd>F1</kbd>, select **Remote-Containers: Forward Port from Container...**, and then port 7071.
-9. You should see "Hello, remote" echoed by the Azure Function.
+9. You should see "Welcome to Azure Functions!" returned by the Azure Function.
 10. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.

 ## License